 A story about my life in music and links to six free album downloads.

-A music video I made about my experiences with big pharma.
-The original song is called Cold Turkey.
+A music video I made about mental illness and big pharma.
+This original song is called Cold Turkey.

 A small collection of some of my favourite random recordings of me.